These are the best and cheapest AirPods clones you can buy

 The best true wireless earbuds are a mix of amazing options, but the best cheap true wireless earbuds are also a mix of unique options, like those listed here.
 Just because they're cheap doesn't mean they're bad.
 Also, just because they look like AirPod clones doesn't mean they're not worth buying.

-By most metrics, both on paper and in practice, Anker's Soundcore Liberty Air 2 are actually better than the AirPods 2, and worthy contenders against the AirPods Pro.
+By most metrics, both on paper and in practice, Anker's Soundcore Life P3 are actually better than the AirPods 3, and worthy contenders against the AirPods Pro.
 You don't get active noise canceling or the convenience afforded by Apple's H1 chip, but you're also better off using Anker's pair than Apple's during a sweaty workout.
 Not to mention, some of the AirPods' more unique features aren't relevant to Android phones.

 That's not to say the rest of the list doesn't have their own attributes.
 Apple popularized the stem design, but it charges more for sticking out of your ears.
 The earbuds here prove you can get more for less, especially if your priorities are about more than price.